openstack-infra/zuul/doc/source/user/config.rst

          Indicates that **window-decrease-factor** should be divided
          against the previous window value and the result will become the window size.
-This is the default.

    .. attr:: window-decrease-factor
+      :default: 2

       :value:`Dependent pipeline managers
       <pipeline.manager.dependent>` only.
 The value to be subtracted
       or divided against the previous window value to determine the new window after unsuccessful change merges.
-Default: ``2``.

 .. _job: